omogbemeh/openhouse/README.md

 If given more time, the following improvements and considerations could be implemented:

-- **Pagination**: For scalability, introduce pagination to handle a larger dataset.
-- **Error Handling**: Implement a robust error-handling mechanism for network errors and invalid data.
+- **Deploying**: I [deployed the application](https://main.d13ugdw3fieexl.amplifyapp.com/communities/) on AWS Amplify, but I could not get API requests to work because of CORS.
+I fixed this locally, but could not replicate it on the cloud.
+If I had more time, I would have spun up a proxy express server.
+- **Error Handling**: I was able to check for invalid Image URL's, but I could not modify the UI to properly display the card, where the link was broken.
+- **Robust Filtering For Communities**: I was able to create a Robust sort and filtering feature for the HomesPage, but I could not do the same for the Communities, I was however able to sort them alphabetically.
-- **Unit Testing**: Develop unit tests to ensure the reliability of components and servicesgit a.
+- **Unit Testing**: Develop unit tests to ensure the reliability of components and services.

 ## Evaluation Considerations

+- **Robust Filtering For Homes**: I was able to create a Robust sort and filtering feature for the HomesPage.
 - **Usability**: Information is presented in a clear and understandable manner.
 - **Design**: The application considers user tasks, looks professional, and is polished.
 - **Mobile-Friendly**: The design is responsive and considers mobile devices.
-- **Error Handling**: Network errors and invalid data are appropriately handled.
+- **Error Handling**: Invalid url paths, Network errors and invalid data are appropriately handled.
 - **Code Structure**: Code, components, and folders are organized thoughtfully.

 Feel free to reach out with any questions or feedback!